aetperf/aetperf.github.io/_posts/2023-12-11-A-Transit-graph-for-static-macro-assignment.md

 |L3|XYB|30|0.000555556|
 |L4|YB|6|0.002777778|

-Passengers want to go from A to B, so we can divide the network area into two distinct zones: TAZ 1 and TAZ 2.
-The assignment graph associated to this network has 26 links:
+Passengers aim to travel from A to B, prompting the division of the network area into two distinct zones: TAZ 1 and TAZ 2.
+The assignment graph associated with this network encompasses 26 links:

 <p align="center">
   <img width="800" src="/img/2023-12-11_01/208089460-913526d1-fd40-4ed8-b1a3-65cf264de336.jpg" alt="208089460-913526d1-fd40-4ed8-b1a3-65cf264de336">